Revised February 9, 2025

-Adding trees to your landscape is a great way to help fight climate change.
-But the already changing climate has affected the choices you make in local tree selection.
+Replacing trees in the landscape helps fight climate change and maintain our forest.
+But the changing climate has affected the choices in tree selection.
 Diversity is key, which is why Hennepin County forestry discourages the planting of some tree species.

-If the large number of ash trees in Shorewood that will likely be lost due to the Emerald Ash Borer has taught us anything, it is that we must be educated on our tree choices.
-Hennepin County forestry currently discourages the planting of many Maple trees due to the abundance of the tree present in the current landscape.
+The large number of ash trees in Shorewood being lost due to the Emerald Ash Borer has taught that we must be deliberate when making alternate choices.
+Hennepin County Forestry discourages the planting of many maple trees due to the abundance present in the current landscape.
 The silver maple, a native Minnesota tree, is the exception, but according to Daniel Wattenhofer, a forester at Hennepin County, the silver maple is not a great landscape tree and may not be the appropriate choice for residential yards.

 Trees recommended by Hennepin County include: